jdittrich/userNeedResearchBook/text/dataAnalysis.md

 mere group titles based on commonalities of the  data they encompass (“Inspiration”, “Trial and Error”).

-Now, you will have some preliminary, data based themes, each created based on a few data points.
+Now, you will have some preliminary, data-based themes, each created based on a few data points.
 Next, try if these themes are useful for organizing more than just a few data points.

 ### Fill the Structure